Dr Michelle Stubbs

 Biography

-Dr Stubbs has always had a passion for art and hopes to further develop the utilisation of arts-based methodologies in healthcare research.
+Leading on from her PhD, Dr Stubbs plans to further develop the use of novel arts-based methodologies for use in healthcare research.
 She states, “in the future, arts-based interventions may provide an important role in health promotion and treatment of many diseases.”

-Since taking on the responsibility of the Assistant Year 2 Program Convenor for the Bachelor of Nursing in January 2023, Dr Stubbs plans to focus on improving nursing education and scholarship.
-She is passionate about supporting academics and clinical educators to improve the quality of their teaching and skillsets.
+Since taking on the responsibility of Program Convenor for the Bachelor of Nursing in 2023, Dr Stubbs also plans to focus on improving nursing education and scholarship.
+She is passionate about supporting academics and clinical educators to improve the quality of their teaching and skillsets, improving outcomes for students and healthcare consumers alike.

 Qualifications